narminayadullayeva/data-science-porfolio/README.md

 ## Create environments

+### Mac
-- If using Mac, you may use the following shell script to setup your custom environment:
+If using Mac OS, you may use the following shell script to setup your custom environment:

 ```
 brew install pyenv-virtualenv